Eesti keeles

 1. Applying for a visa

-Generally you must submit your visa application to the Estonian representations abroad or other Member State representing Estonia in issuing Schengen visas in person.
+Generally, and applicant should submit his or her visa application to one of the Estonian representations abroad or other Member State representing Estonia in issuing Schengen visas in person.

 1. A legal representative of a minor or of a person whose active legal capacity is restricted by a court – a legal representative shall together with the visa application submit a document certifying the right of representation;